marcelauliano/MitoHiFi/scripts_paper/README.md

 For the species _Mucor piriformis, Flammulina velutipes, Pleurotus ostreatus_ and _Agaricus bisporus_, reads were first assembled with MBG (parameters  -k 1001 -w 250 -a 5 -u 150) to obtain contigs that were then input to MitoHiFi with the -c flag.
 Bellow you find a bash script to reproduce these runs.

-For this run you have to have singularity and MBG installed in your PATH.
+For this run you have to have singularity and [MBG](https://github.com/maickrau/MBG) installed and on your PATH.